tjintranet/CLAYS-POD-Order-Processing-Tool/README.md

 - **Select All**: Use the header checkbox to select/deselect all rows
 - **Delete Selected**: Click "Delete Selected Rows" to remove checked items

+**View and Filter Options:**
+- **Toggle Filter**: Use the "Show only unavailable items" switch to display only books not found in inventory
+- **Quick Problem Identification**: When filtered, easily see which ISBNs need attention
+- **Status Messages**: Get feedback on how many items are being displayed
+- **All Items View**: Toggle off to return to showing all processed orders

 **Data Export:**
 - **Download CSV**: Generate Clays POD-formatted CSV file
 - **Copy to Clipboard**: Copy table as HTML for pasting into other applications

+**View Options:**
+- **Filter Toggle**: Use "Show only unavailable items" switch to display only books not found in inventory
+- **Full View**: Toggle off to see all processed orders

 ### Excel File Format